 host group.
-The collection of HBAs and NASs in a fabric discovered by the SANavigator tool and displayed with a yellow background on the Physical and Data Path Maps.
+The collection of host bus adapters (HBAs) and NASs in a fabric discovered by the SANavigator tool and displayed with a yellow background on the Physical and Data Path Maps.

 hub.
 In a network, a point at which circuits are either connected or switched.
 For example, in a star network, the hub is the central node; in a star/ring network, it is the location of wiring concentrators.